 Pechanga Resort Casino is one of the largest casinos in California, nearing 190,000 square feet of gaming space and including over 4,500 slot machines.
 There’s also a lot of other things to enjoy, including over 20 restaurants and bars, and a hotel with over 1,000 rooms.
 A 25,000-square-foot spa ensures you can relax as well as you can play while staying at this resort.

-Yaamava’ Resort and Casino, formerly San Manuel Casino, added a new spa and hotel in 2021, and it’s one of the best resorts if you enjoy Asian or “Cal” games, like special variants of blackjack and other games.
-It now offers the most slot machines in all of California, at 6,400 in total.
+Yaamava’ Resort & Casino, formerly San Manuel Casino, added a new spa and hotel in 2021, and it’s one of the best resorts if you enjoy Asian or “Cal” games, like special variants of blackjack and other games.
+It now offers the most slot machines in all of California, at more than 7,000 in total.

-Just 36 miles east of San Diego, this resort recently underwent remodeling in 2006 and now has a new high-limit gaming area of over 15,000 square feet.
+Just 36 miles east of San Diego, Viejas Casino & Resort underwent remodeling in 2006 and now has a new high-limit gaming area of over 15,000 square feet.
 It’s a great resort if you want to bet big and maybe win or lose it all.
 It also offers just about 2,500 slot machines, plus three hotels and a plethora of attached restaurants and bars.

 Biggest Casinos in Southern California